RupaliPriya0511/AI_Video_Summarizer/README.md

 ✅ Get summarized answers
 ✅ Translate results into your preferred language

-🔧 Technologies and Libraries Used:
+🔧 Technologies and Libraries Used

-phi: Utilized to import the AI Agent framework, the Google Gemini model, and the DuckDuckGo web search tool for enhancing contextual responses.
+phi: AI Agent framework and Google Gemini language model for intelligent video analysis and summarization.

-google.generativeai: Used for functions like upload_file and get_file to process video files through Gemini's API.
+google.generativeai: API client for uploading and processing video files with Google Gemini.

-deep_translator: Used to incorporate GoogleTranslator for translating the AI-generated summaries into various languages.
+deep_translator: For translating AI-generated summaries into multiple languages.

+requests and BeautifulSoup: To perform web scraping of DuckDuckGo search results for enhancing AI responses.

+python-dotenv: For securely loading environment variables, including the Google API key.

 Google AI Studio: Used to generate the Gemini API key, which powers the core AI functionalities of the app.